department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/higher-learning.md

 - The classes at both schools count toward your degree, **and**
 - The school granting your degree considers the classes at the second school to be required in order to get your degree

-**Note:** The GI Bill won't pay you to take the same class twice unless you get a failing grade in a class that the school requires for graduation.
+**Note:** The GI Bill won’t pay you to take the same class twice unless you get a failing grade in a class that the school requires for graduation.

 ### Can I get more than 1 degree under the GI Bill?